Cooperari/cooperari/README.md

 ## Compiling from scratch

 You may clone this repository to compile Cooperari from scratch.
-In addition to Oracle's JDK 8, [Maven](https://maven.apache.org) 3.0 or higher will be required to compile Cooperari.
+In addition to a Java 8 JDK, [Maven](https://maven.apache.org) 3.0 or higher will be required to compile Cooperari.
 After cloning, execute `mvn package` in the `cooperari` directory.
 This will compile all files, execute tests, and generate the Coooperari JAR and distribution files.

 	git clone git@github.com:Cooperari/cooperari.git
 	cd cooperari